usethesource/rascal-website/docs/Rascalopedia/MetaProgramming/index.md

 #### Description

-All programs have data as input and produce other data as output.
+All programs take data as input and produce other data as output.
 A typical example is a desktop calculator program: after entering some numbers and operators, the program displays an answer.
 For most programs the data are numeric (calculator, spreadsheet)